 Riverdale in Morris County, New Jersey — The American Northeast (Mid-Atlantic)

-of the French and
+of cold, hunger, and

 crucial period in the

 Two mutineers were shot

 and the uprising suppressed.

 Location.
 40° 59.569′ N, 74° 18.181′ W. Marker is in Riverdale, New Jersey, in Morris County.
 Marker is at the intersection of Newark-Pompton Turnpike and Federal Place, on the right when traveling north on Newark-Pompton Turnpike.
 Touch for map.
 Marker is located across the street from the Riverdale Public Elementary School.
 Marker is in this post office area: Riverdale NJ 07457, United States of America.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Riverdale World War I Memorial (within shouting distance of this marker); Riverdale War Memorial (within shouting distance of this marker); Slater’s Mill (approx. 0.4 miles away); Fort (approx. half a mile away); Pompton Reformed Church (approx. 0.6 miles away); Revolutionary Soldiers Monument (approx. 0.6 miles away); Pompton Lakes World War II & Korean War Memorial (approx. 0.8 miles away); Washington’s Headquarters (approx. 0.8 miles away).
 Touch for a list and map of all markers in Riverdale.

 1. Mutiny!
 Ringleaders condemned and shot; British agents hang.
 August 26, 2001 article from The Star-Ledger about the Federal Hill Mutiny.
 (Submitted on January 27, 2013, by Bill Coughlin of North Arlington, New Jersey.)